BelaPlatform/bela_newBlog/docs/_posts/2016-12-15-using-an-external-library-with-bela.markdown

 include "Python.h"
 ```

-but the compiler cannot find the file `Python.h` because it is not located in one of the standard include paths, rather it is in `/usr/include/python2.7`, so you will have to specify in the "Make parameters" box:
+but the compiler cannot find the file `Python.h` because it is not located in one of the standard include paths, rather it is in `/usr/include/python2.7`, so you will have to specify this path in the "Make parameters" box:

 ```
 CPPFLAGS=-I/usr/include/python2.7;